mushfoo/kia-tere/README.md

 - Inspired by the board game Tapple
 - Built with React and WebSockets
 - Name "Kia Tere" means "hurry up" in Te Reo Māori

-## 📞 Support

-- Create an issue for bug reports
-- Discussions for feature requests
-- Check existing issues before creating new ones

----

-**Kia tere!
-Hurry up and start playing!** 🎮